cse-southeast-devcrew/openhack-durable-entities/docs/challenge-000.md

     | shipments      | /id           | container for shipment documents |
     | mds            | /id           | master data store (MDS) container representing the inventory for all stores and all items. |

-### Run the data generator to insert shipment records
+### Run the data generator to insert on hand and shipment records

 Follow the instructions on [Data Generator](../data-generator) folder to configure and insert dummy records into the onHand and shipment containers.